jeremiedecock/markdown-viewer/README.rst

 Note:

-    The following installation procedure has been tested to work with Python 3.4 under MacOSX 10.6 (*Snow Leopard*).
+    The following installation procedure has been tested to work with Python 3.5 under MacOSX 10.9 (*Mavericks*).
-    It should also work with recent MacOSX systems.
+    It should also work with more recent MacOSX systems.

 You can install, upgrade, uninstall Markdown Viewer with these commands (in a terminal)::